US Soybean Production by State: Ranking the Top 11

 What is the primary cause of year-to-year variations in soybean production?

-The primary cause of year-to-year variation in soybean production from state-to-state is year-to-year variations in:
+The primary cause of year-to-year variation in soybean production from state to state is year-to-year variations in:

-- The number of acres planted by producers to grow soybeans, and
+- The number of acres planted by producers to grow soybeans and

 - The weather conditions that occur during the soybean growing season.

 CropProphet provides weather-based corn yield (and soybean) production forecasts.
 In other words, we help grain traders, grain merchandisers, and discretionary and systematic commodity traders manage weather risk.
 A wide range of grain commodity traders seize grain market trading opportunities using CropProphet by knowing the differences between market perceptions of corn production and our forecast.
-As the market perception corrects towards the CropProphet forecasts corn prices change.
+As the market perception corrects toward the CropProphet forecasts, corn prices change.
 Our customers have an information advantage in the grain market.

 Discover the benefits of CropProphet now.